Deterministic error bounds for kernel-based learning techniques under bounded noise: Introduction

-\textit{Contributions:} In this note, we study the problem of learning an unknown real-valued function $f$ from a set of evaluations corrupted by noise.
-To achieve this goal, we employ two distinct non-parametric kernel techniques, namely the popular kernel ridge regression (KRR), and $\varepsilon$-support vector regression (SVR) \cite{schlkopf2018learning}.
+\textbf{Contributions:} In this note, we study the problem of learning an unknown real-valued function $f$ from a set of evaluations corrupted by noise.
+To achieve this goal, we employ two distinct non-parametric kernel techniques, namely the popular kernel ridge regression (KRR), and $\varepsilon$-support vector regression (SVR) \citep{schlkopf2018learning}.
 Two main assumptions are made\footnote{Note that these are fundamentally different compared to the ones made in the Gaussian processes setting.
 For more information, please refer to the discussion in Subsection~\ref{subsec:GPcomparison}.}: firstly, the measurement noise is bounded by a known finite quantity; secondly, given a kernel $k$, the unknown $f$ belongs to the reproducing kernel Hilbert space (RKHS) $\mathcal{H}$ of $k$, and an upper bound for its norm $\rknorm{f}$ is known.
 The same RKHS assumptions were also exploited in the works \cite{srinivas2012information,koller2018learning,umlauft2019feedback,hashimoto2020learning}.
-We then establish deterministic prediction-error bounds for our models, which extend classical results valid for noise-free interpolants only.
+We then establish deterministic prediction-error bounds|otherwise known as risk or generalization error bounds|which extend classical results valid for noise-free interpolants only.
 Our final expressions are moreover given in closed-form, requiring only the solution of a simple box-constrained quadratic program in the KRR case.
 Finally, two numerical experiments are presented and a comparison with an existing alternative is provided.

-\textit{Notation:} $\mathbb{N} := \{1,2,\dots\}$, $\mathbb{R}^n$ is the $n$-dimensional Euclidean space, and $\mathbb{R}^n_{\geq 0}$ ($\mathbb{R}^n_{> 0}$) its positive (strictly positive) orthant.
+\textbf{Notation:} $\mathbb{N} := \{1,2,\dots\}$, $\mathbb{R}^n$ is the $n$-dimensional Euclidean space, and $\mathbb{R}^n_{\geq 0}$ ($\mathbb{R}^n_{> 0}$) its positive (strictly positive) orthant.
 Given a matrix $A$, $A^\top$ denotes its transpose, and $A\succ 0$ indicates that $A$ is positive-definite. $I$ and $\mathbf{0}$ are respectively the identity and the zero matrices of appropriate sizes.
 Unless otherwise specified, $f$ denotes a map and $f(x)$, its particular evaluation at a point $x$.
-Given two vectors $a$ and $b$, the inequality $a \leq b$, and the absolute value $|a|$ are to be read element-wise. $\Vert a \Vert_1$ and $\Vert a \Vert_2$ will be used respectively for the 1-norm and 2-norm of a vector, whereas $\rknorm{f}$, for the RKHS functional norm.
+Given two vectors $a$ and $b$, the inequality $a \leq b$ and the absolute value $|a|$ are to be read element-wise. $\Vert a \Vert_1$ and $\Vert a \Vert_2$ will be used respectively for the 1-norm and 2-norm of a vector, whereas $\rknorm{f}$, for the RKHS functional norm.